Promptpay

 3. The request for opening Payment Page is sent to the payment platform.

-4. The payment platform performs initial request processing which includes validation of the required parameters and signature.
+4. The payment platform receives the request and validates the required parameters and signature.

-5. In the ecommpay payment platform Payment Page is generated based on the project settings and parameters specified in the request.
+5. Payment Page is generated based on the project and request parameters.

 6. Payment Page is displayed to the customer.